 Alcohol, Tobacco, & Other Drugs

 The committee is open to all faculty, staff, students and even community members.
 Our goal is to work collaboratively to develop programs, initiatives, and services to reduce the proportion of students engaging in high risk behaviors related to alcohol, tobacco and other drugs.
 Have questions?
-Contact the committee chair, Joi Alexander.
+Contact the committee chair, CHAW.

 - Meeting dates coming soon